Micniks/Python-Week10-Group-3-Assignments/README.md

 2. Plot new recruits as a function to amount_spend.
 3. Plot new recruits as a function to total_amount.
 4. Make a model object from *klearn linear regression model* to use for the following assignments.
-5. Predict new recuits if amount_spend doubles
+5. Predict new recuits if amount_spend doubles the amount from 2020
-6. Predict new recuits if total_amount decrease by 20%
+6. Predict new recuits if total_amount decrease by 20% of the amount from 2020
-7. Reverse the data, to predict how much amount_spend should be, to make new_recruits equal to 1000
+7. Reverse the data, to predict how much amount_spend should be, to make new_recruits equal to 2020

 <img src="https://thebingbutt.files.wordpress.com/2019/01/buttcultgathering.jpg" alt="Cult Gathering">